 Non-jumbo Contract – This term means a contract that does not meet the definition of the Jumbo Contract.

-Expected Spread – This term means a vector of spreads by weighted average life, calculated as a weighted average of the VM-20 prescribed spreads (Table F) for the quarter prior to the Premium Determination Date for the Portfolio Credit Quality Distribution.
+Expected Spread – This term means a vector of spreads by weighted average life, calculated as a weighted average of the VM-20 prescribed spreads (Table F) for the quarter prior to the Premium Determination Date for the Portfolio Credit Quality Distribution, as published on the Life Actuarial Task Force (LATF) website of the NAIC.

 Quarterly Treasury Rate – This term means the average of the Daily Treasury rates defined in Subsection 2B above for a given maturity over the calendar quarter prior to the Premium Determination Date.